sohumgautam17/personal-assistant/README.md

-# SMS Agent Stack MVP
+# Personal Assistant API

-A complete SMS-based AI agent stack using Twilio, FastAPI, and Hypermode.
+A complete AI-powered personal assistant API using FastAPI and Hypermode with RAG capabilities.

 ## 🚀 Quick Start